-The decrease in the financial result by USD 0.1 million to USD 1.4 million is essentially driven by the increase in foreign currency losses.
+The decrease in the financial result by USD 0.1 to USD 1.5 is essentially driven by the increase in foreign currency losses.
+The non-operating result is impacted by a Cyber fraud incident as well as reorganization costs.